-Either marriage is obligatory or not, whether you chose to marry or not marry, the greatest error you can commit is unfaithfulness in the state you are called into.
-And it’s good to know that marriage is God’s remedy for fornication.
+Either marriage is obligatory or not, whether you chose to marry or not to marry, the greatest error you can commit is unfaithfulness in the state you are called into.
+It’s good to know that marriage is God’s remedy for sin of fornication.
 And marriage, with all its inconveniences, is much better than to burn with impure and lustful desires.
-Marriage is honourable in all; but it is a duty in those who cannot contain nor conquer those inclinations.
+Marriage is honourable in all; but it is a duty in those who cannot contain nor conquer those sinful sexual inclinations.

-This is one of the most controversial questions that have been asked about marriage for long time.
-But, as it’s so controversial so it has answer.
-I will like the answer to this question to be from the Scripture because this is basically a Scriptural issue, and the Scripture is the most reliable source of reference to clearly shed light on this.
+This is one of the most controversial questions that have been asked about marriage for long time, but, as it’s so controversial, so it has answer.
+I will like the answer to this question to be directly from Scripture because this is basically a Scriptural issue, and I see the Scripture as the most reliable source of reference to clearly shed light on this and solve this particular question.

-Though, whether marriage is obligatory or is optional is not what matters most in the life of human beings, but the life they see as most beneficial and profitable to them.
-What do I mean?
-I mean you have to choose the kind of life based on the state you see suit you best—You are in the right position to choose the kind of life you want to live and the state or position you want to be in.
-Therefore, is it obligatory or optional?
+Before answering the question, take note of this: now, having answered the question above regarding whether the Bible ever says that marriage is obligatory or not for we human beings—though this question is not something that’s so matters most in the life of human beings, but the life they see as most beneficial and profitable to them.
+What do I mean by this statement?
+I mean that what matters most in yours and mine life, as human being, is the choice we make In life!; that’s, the most important thing is that you and I have to choose the kind of life we want, based on the state you and I see suits us best—You and I are in the right position to choose the kind of life we want to live and the state or position we want to be in, as this will therefore definitely lead to seeing, knowing realizing and answering whether marriage is obligatory or optional in our life?

 It’s not obligatory

-Now, to be factual and realistic and to give answer to the question, marriage is not obligatory, but duty (moral duty or responsibility) in those who don’t have ability to control (self control/continence) themselves. it’s not bound upon anybody by any law to marry under duress (force).
-No law says, even the Bible, “if you don’t marry, you won’t make heaven or you will be punished”, or, in other words, no law says “you must marry by force, and if you don’t do so, you must be punished”.
-Yes, you can stay unmarried and still be living a good, fine and normal life in the sight of the living God, but, there is a great danger found associated with this kind of state (single state).
-What’s the danger found with it?
-It’s clear that those who decide or choose to stay unmarried are greatly exposed to danger of sin of fornication: Those who chose to stay unmarried expose themselves to great danger by attempting to perform what is above their strength.
-Worst thing can happen to you when you are alone!
+Now, to be factual and realistic and to give answer to the question whether marriage is obligatory or optional, you and I have to first understand our capacity in controlling our passion for sex (self control).
+You must know that the Bible doesn’t clearly say marriage is obligatory or optional, but we must know that it’s a duty (moral duty or responsibility) in those who don’t have ability to control (in those who don’t have self control/continence) themselves.
+Therefore, it’s not bound upon anybody by any law to marry under duress (force).
+No law says, even the Bible, “if you don’t marry, you won’t make heaven or you will be punished or you wont be able to serve your God”.
+Or, in other words, no law says, “you must marry by force, and if you don’t do so, you must or will be punished or you will not be able to serve God”.
+Yes, the fact here is that you can stay unmarried and still be living a good, fine and normal life in the sight of the living God; but, there is a great danger found associated with this kind of state (single state).
+What’s the danger found in it?
+It’s clear that those who decide or choose to stay unmarried are greatly exposed to danger of sin of fornication: those who choose to stay unmarried do expose themselves to great danger by attempting to perform what is above their strength—worst thing can happen to you when you are alone!

-Fact: Marriage is highly essential in the life of human beings; it’s a remedy for problem of fornication; and every true Christian will agree with me that if you—especially, as a child of God—want to spiritually succeed as a Christian, you must marry, but if you are giftedly able to control yourself, you may decide to stay unmarried.
-But, the best state ever so find—on earth—for man to be in is marriage state.
+Fact: Marriage is highly essential in the life of human beings; it’s a remedy for problem of fornication; and every true Christian will agree with me that if you—especially, as a child of God—want to spiritually succeed as a Christian, you must marry; but if you are giftedly able to control yourself, you may decide to stay unmarried.
+But, the best state ever so find advisable—on earth—for man to be in is marriage state.
+Though not obligatory or optional, but it’s very indispensably and indisputably necessary!

-As said earlier, and as an emphasis, marriage is not optional but a duty; that is, it’s your moral right and responsibility to choose to stay married if you don’t have ability to stay unmarried (if you don’t have ability to control yourself or if you can’t conquer your lustful/sinful inclinations)—this is your duty.
-“Each man and woman should have his or her own husband or wife because of fornication (to avoid fornication)”—this is what apostle Paul said to the Corinthians concerning whether to marry or not.
+It will be too cheapy to say marriage is optional, yes!
+As said earlier and as an emphasis, marriage is not optional but a duty and necessity for human beings; that is, it’s your moral right and responsibility to choose to stay married if you don’t have ability to stay unmarried (if you don’t have ability to control yourself or if you can’t conquer your lustful/sinful inclinations)—this is your duty.
+“Each man and woman should have his or her own husband or wife because of fornication (to avoid fornication)”, this is what apostle Paul said to the Corinthians concerning whether to marry or not.

 Warning: Don’t think of staying unmarried at all if you can’t stay controlled (If you don’t have the gift of self-control).

 Note: Even if you choose to stay unmarried for the sake of your service (because of your spiritual service) to God, first ask or check yourself to see or know whether you have the ability to stay unmarried successfully.
 It’s better to know your ability than to be burning with sinful passion/inclinations that can definitely land you in hell.
 And, one more thing, if your circumstances or state requires you to marry for preventing the lust of uncleanness, then choosing to stay unmarried is completely wrong for you; it’s an error!
-Why should you choose to stay unmarried and go to hell because of inability to have yourself controlled—because this can land in committing secret sins.
+Why should you choose to stay unmarried and go to hell because of inability to have yourself controlled—this can land you in committing secret sins against your Creator, God.

 Note again: Therefore, marriage, with all its conveniences, is much better than to burn with impure desires and suffers from secret sins.
 Marriage is honourable in all; but it’s a duty in those who cannot contain (control) or conquer those sinful inclinations.